Abdulmateen7827/Image_segemntation/README.md

 If you are interested in the competition or just want to learn more about the project, you can check the resources in this repositiory.

+# Dataset
+This model was trained on labels being cars and their target being masks.
+The data can be found here on [kaggle](https://www.kaggle.com/datasets/intelecai/car-segmentation)

 # Live Demo